Il Kal Grande

-Il Kal Grande, also spelled Il Kal Grandi (Judaeo-Spanish: The Great Synagogue) was the place of worship of the Sephardi community in Sarajevo, Bosnia and Herzegovina.
+Il Kal Grande, also spelled Il Kal Grandi (Judaeo-Spanish: The Great Synagogue), is a former Orthodox Jewish congregation and synagogue, located in Sarajevo, Bosnia and Herzegovina.
+The congregation worshiped in the Sephardi rite.
+The building has been used as a cultural center since 1946.

+History

 The large synagogue was constructed in the Moorish Revival style in 1930, by a design of the architect Rudolf Lubinski.
+It was the largest and most ornate synagogue in the Balkans.
+It included a large, ornately decorated prayer-hall, a smaller prayer-hall for use during the week, a genizah, rooms for the rabbi and various other utilities since the building was meant to serve not only as a synagogue, but also as a community center.
+The building was consecrated in 1930 in a ceremony attended by the chief rabbi of Yugoslavia Dr. Isaac Alcalay, chief Sephardic rabbi of Sarajevo Dr. Moritz Levy and chief Ashkenazi rabbi of Sarajevo Dr. Hinko Urbach, among others.

-It was acknowledged as the largest and most ornate synagogue in the Balkans.
-It was heavily damaged by the Nazis in 1941 during World War II, and the majority of the Jewish community killed in the Holocaust.
+The building was heavily damaged and looted by the Nazis in 1941 during World War II, and the majority of the Jewish community was murdered in the Holocaust.

-After the war, all Jews of Sarajevo used synagogue of the Ashkenazi community.
+After WWII, all the Jews of Sarajevo used the Sarajevo Synagogue, the synagogue of the Ashkenazi community.

+In 1946 Jewish community reached an agreement with the city's new government to donate a building to the City of Sarajevo, and to be used exclusively for cultural purpose.
 The exterior of "Il Kal Grande" was restored in a simplified secular form in 1965, and the former dome was replaced with a flat roof.
-The building was initially used as the Đuro Đaković Workers' University and currently as the Bosnian Cultural Center.
+The building was initially used as the Đuro Đaković Workers' University Center and currently as the Bosnian Cultural Center.